ltw-webdev-3/curriculum/svg-smiley-face.md

       - label: "main.css"
         indent: 2
     after: |
-      1. Create a folder named `smiley-face`
-      2. Make an `index.html` & add the boilerplate code.
+      1. Make an `index.html` & add the boilerplate code.
-      3. Make a `main.css` in your `css` folder—it can remain empty.
+      2. Make a `main.css` in your `css` folder—it can remain empty.
     notes:
       - label: "Naming conventions"
         text: "Don’t forget to follow the [naming conventions](/topics/naming-paths-cheat-sheet/#naming-conventions)."